Do you suffer from irritable bowel syndrome (IBS)?

 Did you know that hypnosis for IBS and gut-directed hypnotherapy is a recognised medical treatment?

-Gut-directed hypnotherapy can relax the muscles of your gut and change the way your brain processes messages from your gut.
-Hypnosis can even change the amount of acid produced by your stomach!
+Hypnosis for IBS can relax the muscles of your gut and change the way your brain processes messages from your gut.
+Hypnosis for IBS can even change the amount of acid produced by your stomach!

 What’s more, there are absolutely no side effects!